chadwpry/chatbot-scheduler/README.md

 *Notes on docker-compose*

 I've created a Dockerfile and a docker-compose.yaml file to make it easier to setup the app.
 It should be as simple as running `docker compose up` and it will build the app and run it in a container.

-However, I noticed the container is not talking to the database.
-I assume this has to do with the DATABASE_URL environment variable in the .env file not referencing host.docker.internal or similar.
-I've not had a chance to test it throughly, so beware there be dragons.

-In the meantime, starting the database via docker-compose and running the app via pnpm run dev, does work just fine.

 ### Configuration